pyOpenSci/lessons/contribute-open-source/social-open-source.md

   - If an issue already exists, **comment instead of opening a new one**.

 - **Avoid surprising maintainers with an unexpected PR.**
-  - Some projects **may not be ready** for your change.
+  - Some projects **may not be receptive** to your change.
+For example, your suggested change may be out of the project's scope or conflict with the project's future direction.
-  - Opening an issue first allows maintainers to **guide your work before you start coding**.
+  - Opening an issue first allows maintainers to **offer feedback and guide your work before you start coding**.

 ---